beckn/beckn-onix/docs/demo_scenarios.md

 ## Introduction

-The [demo walkthrough](../docs/demo_walkthrough.md) and the accompanying video shows a story where we have the following steps
+The [setup walkthrough](../docs/setup_walkthrough.md) and the accompanying video shows a story where we have the following steps

 1. We install a core Beckn network using Beckn-ONIX
 2. We try to conduct a retail transaction, but it fails due to layer 2 config not being present